Mithileysh/Help2Feed/README.md

 ### Developed By
 Saravana, student of Sri Sairam Engineering College, Chennai.

-The student volunteered with the [RAJ Square Charity Foundation](https://www.rajsquare.com) to help people learn and get aware on the ongoing pandemic COVID-19.
+The student volunteered with the [RAJ Square Charity Foundation](https://www.rajsquare.com) to help people and hotels/restaurants stop wasting food and donate it directly to charity organisations.
 Completely powered by [MIT Square](https://www.mitsquare.com).

 - The pre-version of the app was released on 28 May 2020 to celebrate "World Hunger Day".
   The app was released as a part of creating awareness to the society about hunger, poverty and stopping wastage of food.